zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 ## Q-JMnemonic

 This is a free theme currently shipped with Fast-Syntax-Highlighting.
-It is a descentant of `X-Paragon` theme, so it mostly shares the points of the 130-line theory.
+It is a descentant of `X-Paragon` theme, so it shares the points of the 130-line theory.
 Check out its [SyntaxEnvy base theme](https://www.syntaxenvy.com/0753499).
-The name comes from me having instant recall of the Johnny Mnemonic movie when I first time saw the theme after SyntaxEnvy drawed it :)
+The name comes from me having instant recall of the Johnny Mnemonic movie when I first time saw the theme after SyntaxEnvy drawed it :) I don't know why it recalled, but there has to be something in the theme :)

 [![q-jmnemonic theme](/assets/q-jmnemonic.png)](/assets/q-jmnemonic.png)